-Parents and community members are encouraged to volunteer to support a variety of needs.
 Volunteers are to check-in at the office and pick up a volunteer badge.
 Wearing a volunteer badge is part of Corbett School District's campus safety protocol.
 Younger children may not accompany an adult that volunteers.
-All volunteers must complete the district's criminal background check and confidentiality statement forms before volunteering, in addition to any other required forms from the State of Oregon.

 APPENDIX I: Code of Conduct